jeffersonbezerrabr/jeffersonbezerrabr/README.md

 <i>

-> I'm an IT professional passionate about technology, with experience in technical support, computer maintenance, software, and networks.
-I've always focused on helping people, seeking efficient solutions through troubleshooting and continuous system improvement.
+> I am an IT professional with experience in technical support, computer maintenance, software, and networks.
+Throughout my career, I have always focused on problem-solving, user support, and continuous improvement of systems and processes.

->Recently, I've found myself in programming, focusing on Python and the Django framework technologies that allow me to combine my passion for problem-solving with the development of practical, scalable web solutions.
-I study daily, always seeking knowledge, new tools, and ways to improve my technical skills.
-My goal is to develop systems that contribute to business productivity while simultaneously advancing professionally.
+>Currently, I am studying Systems Analysis and Development (ADS) and Information Technology Technology, directing my career towards software development.
+I focus on Back-End development using Python and Django, and I am also studying databases, version control with Git, and web development.

+> I constantly seek to improve my knowledge through courses, practical projects, and daily study.
+My goal is to develop solutions that generate value for companies and users, combining my support experience with the creation of efficient, scalable, and easily maintainable systems.
 </i>

 ---